An Alternative Explanation of the Subud Exercise in Psychological Terms

 vocalisation may well have already existed, but this conjectured add-on

-symbols to the relations standing between more basic meanings, which amounts to
+assign symbols to the relations standing between more basic meanings, which

-generating a reality that’s filled with concepts.
-So our species gained
+amounts to generating a reality that’s filled with concepts.
+So our species

-something quite unusual — language.
-This is based on manipulating meaning
+gained something quite unusual — language.
+This is based on the symbolic

-symbolically by arbitrarily allocating new labels to the ways in which more
+manipulation of meaning by allocating new, freely selected labels to the ways

-primitive signs, such as ‘icons’ and ‘indices’ (semiotic terms; please see
+in which more primitive signs, such as ‘icons’ and ‘indices’ (semiotic terms;

-Appendix 3), are linked.
-Our ancient ancestors must have already possessed some
+see Appendix 5), are linked.
+Our ancient ancestors must have already possessed

 development explicitly involves conceptually labelling or symbolising each